Marx-wrld/Real-Estate/README.md

 # Real-Estate
-A real estate application built in React.js(UI), redux, Firebase, MERN stack and tailwind css.
+A real estate application built in React.js(UI), redux, Firebase, MERN stack and tailwind.

 It allow users to search for properties based on various criteria, such as location, price, and a number of bedrooms.
 Users can typically browse listings, view photos, and contact agents or brokers to schedule viewings.